After 'Bizarre' Moves, What's Next For Fractured House Intel Committee?

 The outlook for a key congressional investigation into potential ties between President Trump and Russia's election meddling remained in doubt Thursday, after an unusual, high-profile flap involving its top two members.

-Committee chairman Devin Nunes, R-Calif., has reportedly apologized for briefing Trump on what he described as evidence that Trump and his aides were caught up in U.S. surveillance operations, while keeping his committee in the dark.
+Committee Chairman Devin Nunes, R-Calif., has reportedly apologized for briefing Trump, on what he described as evidence that Trump and his aides were caught up in U.S. surveillance operations, while keeping his committee in the dark.
 And ranking member Adam Schiff, D-Calif., appeared to confirm reports that the U.S. has serious evidence of coordinated activities between the Trump campaign and Russia during the election.

-As NPR reported yesterday, Nunes raised eyebrows when he said he had "new intelligence" from unidentified sources about members of the Trump campaign being caught up in surveillance of foreign targets.
-Instead of sharing that information with the members of his committee, he made an announcement to reporters — then briefed President Trump.
+As NPR reported Wednesday, Nunes raised eyebrows when he said he had "new intelligence" from unidentified sources about members of the Trump campaign being caught up in surveillance of foreign targets.
+Instead of sharing that information with the members of his committee, he made an announcement to reporters — then briefed Trump.

 The outcry on Capitol Hill was immediate and impassioned.
 Schiff said Wednesday that his chairman will "need to decide if he's leading an investigation into conduct which includes allegations of potential coordination between the Trump campaign and the Russians, or he is going to act as a surrogate of the White House.
 Because he cannot do both."